Skip to content

 Note: In the command above, please replace the sample FlexNet ID (ABC123456789) with your own FlexNet ID.

 To configure the hclFlexnetURL and hclFlexnetID value overrides, you will need to specify your own license server information.
 For more information about these fields see Connect to Flexnet.
-If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the SoFy Console Settings.
+If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Sandbox Admin Console Settings.

 Additional value overrides can be added to the Helm install command as needed (for example if you have used a non-default name for the image pull secret):